cylc/cylc-doc/src/user-guide/writing-suites.rst

 For this to work:

-- non-interactive ssh is required from the suite host to the remote task accounts.
+- Non-interactive ssh is required from the suite host to the remote task accounts.
-- cylc must be installed on task hosts.
+- Cylc must be installed on task hosts.

-  - Optional software dependencies such as graphviz and Jinja2 are not needed on task hosts.
   - If polling task communication is used, there is no other requirement.
   - If SSH task communication is configured, non-interactive ssh is